taocat/ukai/README.md

 file at `/etc/ukai/config`.
 The file is a kind of a JSON file.
 The following parameters can be configured.

-* `metadata_server`: The address of a metadata server that keeps disk metadata information.
-You need to prepare a Riak server at this address.
+* `metadata_servers`: The list of addresses of metadata servers that keep disk metadata information.
+You need to prepare a Riak cluster with these addresses.
+  Example:
+    "metadata_servers":[{"host"="172.16.0.1"}, {"host"="172.16.0.2"}]
 * `data_root`: The path where virtual machine disk image data is stored.
 * `blockname_format`: The filename format of each piece of blocks.